aer0ss/aerofs/docs/customer-success/organization/index.md

 The goal of the customer success organization is as follows: <strong>to ensure our customers are successful in using the AeroFS platform</strong>.

+## Caveat

+In this context, "customer" encompasses everyone who uses our product legitimately, but should focus on:

+1. Enterprise use cases vs personal use cases.
+2. Paying customers or qualified opportunities vs free users.

 ## Execution

 To accomplish this goal, we break down team team into the following areas: